weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Theorem 11.18 shows that |f| is measurable for every complex measurable f.
 Suppose u is a measure on X, E is a measurable subset of X, and fis a

-complex function on X. We say that f € #(u) on E provided that fis measurable and
+complex function on X. We say that f  \in  #(u) on E provided that fis measurable and

 ©7) [If du < +0,